Get insider access

 1.4

-These headphones have a terrible passive soundstage, which is to be expected for in-ear headphones.
-To create an immersive and speaker-like passive soundstage, your outer ear needs to be activated with sound.
-By design, they bypass your outer ear, and sound seems like it's coming from inside your head rather than from speakers placed in the room around you.
+These headphones have a terrible passive soundstage, which is normal for in-ear headphones.
+To create an immersive and speaker-like passive soundstage, you need to activate your outer ear with sound.
+By design, they bypass your outer ear, and sound seems to be coming from inside your head rather than from speakers in the room around you.
 Since they also have a closed-back design, their soundstage won't seem as spacious as headphones with an open-back enclosure.

 0